emacsnyc/emacsnyc.github.io/giving-a-talk.md

 ### Wanna give a talk?

-Interested in giving a talk?
 Perfect, we're looking for speakers!
 If you have an idea for a talk that the Emacs community would enjoy, let us know!
 Whether you're re-implementing the elisp garbage collector or you've just got a cool workflow in Org, we'd love to hear from you.
 Shoot us an [email] and we'll get you scheduled!

 If you have any particular requirements or preferences, we'll do our best to satisfy them.
 This should be fun!